 The automated deployment of aExpense is handled in two stages.
 The first stage uses an MSBuild script to compile and package the application for deployment to Windows Azure.
-This build script uses a custom MSBuild task to edit the configuration files for a cloud deployment, instead of a local development fabric deployment.
-The second stage uses a PowerShell script with some custom CmdLets to perform the deployment to Windows Azure.
+This build script uses a custom MSBuild task to edit the configuration files for a cloud deployment, instead of a local Compute Emulator deployment.
+The second stage uses a Windows PowerShell script with some custom cmdlets to perform the deployment to Windows Azure.